ReinhartC/Parallel-RSA-on-Raspberry-Pi/Builds/LB_OMP_MPI/README.md

-# RSA OpenMP and MPI Hybrid Build
+# RSA Load Balanced OpenMP and MPI Hybrid Build
 *Parallel RSA Encryption and Decryption with OpenMP and MPI Hybrid Implementation with Load Balancing*

 ## Description